selenashi/midterm/README.md

-Sinatra
+Group Rate Pool
 =============

-Brought to you by Lighthouse Labs
+Brought to you by Shiming Shi & Declan Foody

-## Getting Started

-1. `bundle install`
-2. `shotgun -p 3000 -o 0.0.0.0`
-3. Visit `http://localhost:3000/` in your browser
+Web App built in Sinatra